Glitchfiend/BiomesOPlenty/README.md

 ## Changelog ##
+      Version 0.5.1
+    - Fixed server crash with mudballs
+    - fixed forestry beehive spawning as well as giving biomes appropriate temperatures
+    - Removed wrong recipe for mossy cobblestone
+    - Added bamboo saplings
+    - bonemeal now creates the appropriate giant flowers when used on red and yellow flowers
+    - Changed default biome ids
+    - Fixed sapling bugs
+    - Changed various things to use IShearable
+    - Changed default biome ids to be compatible with mocreatures
+    - Updated to Forge 656

       Version 0.5.0 '09-04-2013'
     - Desert sprouts and Dune Grass now require shears to be harvested
     - Added alpha beaches to origin valley biome